sarakinell/thevisproject/README.md

 ## Next steps

 Next steps and additional considerations would be to include more blog posts, do a deeper analysis of the data from the [ Statistics Sweden](https://www.scb.se/en/), and complement quantitative information with qualitative.
 In order to optimise the design and intuition of the interface, more user tests as well as A/B testing would need to be performed.
-So far, the project has been presented to approximately 20 potential users.
+So far, the project has been presented for approximately 20 potential users.

 By using the Nivo framework, the format could not be combined with the information fetched from the REST API.
 Hence, the data was hardcoded into data files, except for statistics being pulled and printed in the browser console.
-The development of dynamic graphics would clearly be an interesting next step.
+The development of dynamic graphics would definitely be an interesting next step.

 ## Get in touch